Medically reviewed by Drugs.com. Last updated on Aug 31, 2020.

 - sudden weight loss

 If your doctor suspects stomach cancer, he or she may do a fecal occult blood test.
 This test checks the stool for tiny amounts of blood in stool that can't easily be seen.
 However, some people with stomach cancer don't have blood in their stool.

 During endoscopy, you are sedated while your doctor threads a lighted tube called an endoscope down your throat and into your stomach.
 With this tool, your doctor can see the inside of your stomach and spot any abnormalities.
 It usually doesn't hurt because your doctor will numb the back of your throat before the tube is passed through.

-If either test hints at cancer, your doctor will do a biopsy.
+Your doctor will do a biopsy of any area that appears abnormal.
 This involves removing small bits of stomach tissue that will be examined in a laboratory.
 The tube leading to the stomach, called the esophagus, may also be biopsied.
 Some stomach cancers can extend up into the esophagus.

 Stomach cancer will continue to worsen unless it is treated.
-Doctors believe that stomach cancer develops very slowly.
+Doctors believe that most stomach cancers develop slowly.
 Years may pass before it causes symptoms.

 Experts don't completely understand what causes stomach cancer.
 However, some evidence indicates that you can help prevent the disease with a healthy diet and lifestyle: